10 Most Used Eye Tracking Metrics and Terms

 The eye movements between fixations are generally referred to as saccades.
 When we read, for example, our eyes don’t travel smoothly.
 We lock our eyes towards every 7-9 letters (although this of course depends on the font type and size).
 The term “visual span” refers to how many words we can read before and after the currently fixated word.
 Trained readers have a higher visual span, allowing them to cover more text with fewer fixations.

 By contrast, when we watch a distant car driving by, our eye movements are quite different.
 Here, we constantly fixate the tracked object through smooth pursuit, without any saccadic movement.
+However, there can be catch-up saccades if the object is moving too fast or is too unpredictable.

 The amount of fixations or gaze points that are directed towards a certain part of an image (relative to other parts) shows that more visual attention has been directed there.
 The reasons why this happens can be more difficult to decipher, but it provides a starting point for understanding which aspects of a scene best capture and sustain this attention.